 UHD’s bachelor of business administration in management information systems has earned accreditation from the Association to Advance Collegiate Schools of Business.
 Transfer credit from accredited schools allows students to accelerate their degree completion through articulation agreements and established degree plans in place with Texas community colleges.

-The University of Houston is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACS).
+University of Houston – Downtown is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 Leadership and strategic management make up the core of National Louis University’s management information systems bachelor’s degree online program.
 The university designed the curriculum specifically for information technology professionals looking to move into management positions.
 The curriculum explores trends in information technology and how businesses, government agencies, and non–profit organizations utilize technology to achieve strategic goals.
 Courses in human resource recruitment, project management, and business communication ensure graduates possess the skills necessary to step into management roles in their organization.
 The degree requires 180 quarter hours, including general education classes, business foundation classes, and specialized courses in the major.
 Because most students work in the IT field while completing the degree, many use their work experiences as case studies in classwork.

 The online degree utilizes asynchronous classes, with students working around their professional and family schedules to complete assignments.
-Students enjoy access to library services and an array of tutoring services, including video conferencing with academic tutors.
+Students enjoy access to library services and many tutoring services, including video conferencing with academic tutors.
 The school uses D2L for online classes, and a virtual bookstore ensures students can access the materials needed for success.

 Students may accelerate their degree completion by transferring previously earned credits from accredited schools and converting their professional experience into college credit.
 NLU awards credits for industry certifications, licenses, and passing specific standardized tests.
 Students may also document what they’ve learned through work and life experience in a portfolio to be evaluated for credit.